RULE 21. WRITS

-(1) A party seeking a supervisory writ must file a petition with the supreme court clerk and serve the petition on all parties to the proceeding in the district court.
+(1) A party seeking a writ must file a petition with the clerk of the supreme court and serve the petition on all parties to the proceeding in the district court.
 The party must also provide a copy to the district court judge.

 (2) The petition must state:(A) the relief sought;

 (C) the facts necessary to understand the issues presented; and

 (D) the reasons why a writ should issue.